abdennour/babel-autobind/README.md

 # Overview

-#### Compatible with stub/spy used on unit-test frameworks (Sinon.Js, enzyme,...so on) since it binds functions  to class prototype.
+#### it binds methods  to its class prototype + Compatible with stub/spy used on unit-test frameworks (Sinon.Js, enzyme,...so on) + Can be integrated with 3rd party decorators (like @autobind)

-# Use Case
+# Basic Example :

 ```js
 import {Autobind} from 'babel-autobind';